Uh oh. What's Plan B?

 In Laszlo Bock's book, "Work Rules: Insights from Inside Google That Will Transform How You Live and Lead”, he talks about how many of the perks that Google has implemented for its employees actually cost little or nothing.

 You might not have 100,000 employees, but several dozen or hundred employees will often be enough to get a noticeable discount from local businesses interested in getting more business.
-However, you won’t know though unless you ask.
+However, you won't know unless you ask.

 With restaurants getting hit particularly hard with Coronavirus shut downs, this can be particularly meaningful.
 If there's a place many of your team members enjoyed, but have missed for a long time, a small expenditure can bring smiles to your whole team during an otherwise stress-filled day.